schen384/CFAC2015/README.md

 * Example: an expedition has a duration of 7+.
 This will be formatted to the digit 7 and the operator +, which is an incomplete expression in javascript!
 * This will break the page and cause a failure in loading the data.
 * You can check the javascript console (_located by pressing control+shift+j in chrome_) to see which line(s) are causing problems.

+#ADDING COLOR TO SPECIFIC REGIONS

+- The map plugin we're using is datamaps.js (http://datamaps.github.io/) which relies on D3.
+In the future, when adding new expeditions, you must edit "js/datamaps.all.js".
+- There is a json array starting on line 653 of this file of each country and it's properties.
+You'll need to add the correlating 'continent' attribute to the desired country (1,2,3,4,5) in order to enable the onclick event.
+- Each country has a 3 letter code associated with it, which is necessary for the map creation function in "js/index.js"
+- In "js/index.js", navigate to the function 'loadMap'.
+In the 'data' array, add an entry to the desired country with it's 3 letter code, with the specific color you want listed above in the 'fills' array.